MShel/PyChatBot/README.md

 ## Commands available(22/09/2017):

 * weather
+* dog
+* exit
 * recipe
 * joke
-* help
-* exit
+* stackoverflow

 Exit is used to exit any plugin(since plugins are "sticky" - once you in it is assumes you use this plugin unless you mention another one or exit)

 ## Docummentation:
 You can get it here: https://github.com/MShel/PyChatBot/wiki.
-Iy is work in progress
+It is work in progress

 ## Transports available:
 * Facebook